 NBA-Players protest racial injustice as league returns to action

-July 30 (Reuters) - Players from the Utah Jazz and New Orleans Pelicans bowed their heads and knelt during the playing of the U.S. national anthem while wearing Black Lives Matter T-shirts as the NBA returned for the first time since the coronavirus halted play in March.
+July 30 (Reuters) - NBA teams bowed their heads and knelt during the playing of the U.S. national anthem while wearing Black Lives Matter T-shirts on Thursday as the league returned for the first time since the coronavirus halted play in March.

-Coaches and officials joined the players in taking a knee to protest against racial injustice and police brutality at the first NBA game in 140 days.
+Coaches and game officials joined players from the Utah Jazz, New Orleans Pelicans and Los Angeles Lakers and Clippers in taking a knee to protest against racial injustice and police brutality inthe first games in 140 days.

-The Jazz are in fourth place in the Western Conference while the 10th-placed Pelicans are hoping to make a playoff push.

-The top two teams in the Western Conference, the Lakers and Clippers, will face off in an all-Los Angeles battle later on Thursday.
+"We will not be silent," Portland Trail Blazers guard Damian Lillard said in a video played before the games.

+Players had social justice messages like "Equality," "Education Reform" and "Say Their Names" on the back of their jerseys in place of their names.

-Athletes from around the world have united in solidarity behind anti-racism protests sparked by the death in May of George Floyd while in police custody in Minneapolis.
+Athletes from around the world have united in solidarity behind anti-racism protests sparked by the death in May of George Floyd, a Black man in police custody in Minneapolis.

+"It has taken a very long time to get this sort of momentum going and it can't be lost," San Antonio Spurs coach Gregg Popovich said in the video, which showed images of large protests that formed in the wake of Floyd's death.

+In the first game, theJazz came from behind to defeat the Pelicans 106-104 after the Pelicans' Brandon Ingram's three-pointer at the buzzer rimmed out.

 ((Rory.Carroll@thomsonreuters.com; 503-830-8017;))